shader-slang/shader-slang.github.io/docs/autodiff-tips-custom-diffs.md

 While some functions are mathematically discontinuous or opaque, making them undifferentiable in a strict sense, it's often still possible and desirable to define a custom derivative that approximates their behavior or provides a useful "gradient" for optimization purposes.
 This is particularly crucial in machine learning and computational graphics where such functions are common.
 Here's how you might approach creating a custom derivative for something that seems inherently undifferentiable:

 * **Subgradients for Discontinuous Functions**:
   For functions with sharp corners or jumps (like ReLU, absolute value, or step functions), the derivative is undefined at specific points.
-Instead of a single derivative, you can define a subgradient.
+Automatic differentiation systems like Slang's handle these cases using established conventions, but you may want custom behavior.
 A subgradient is not a unique value but rather a set of possible "slopes" at the non-differentiable point.
 For example, for ReLU:
   * If input \> 0, derivative is 1\.
   * If input \< 0, derivative is 0\.
   * If input \= 0, the subgradient can be any value between 0 and 1 (inclusive).